-Cybersecurity is a critical business concern for C-Suite Executives in every industry
+Cybersecurity is a critical business concern for c-suite executives in every industry

 From manufacturing to media, cybercrime has infiltrated every sector in every industry.
 Today, the threat landscape is such that it has almost become a certainty that your business will fall victim to an attack if it hasn't already.

-Yet, despite this growing threat, many C-Suite executives are unwilling to invest in the cybersecurity infrastructure required to protect their organisation from the evolving nature of an attack.
+Yet, despite this growing threat, many C-Suite executives are unwilling to invest in the cybersecurity infrastructure required to protect their organisations from the evolving nature of an attack.
 As you'll discover, this is a short-sighted approach that can ultimately lead to dire consequences for the future success of a business.

 The state of cybercrime

 Today, cybercrimes are more common than ever before.
 Spurred on by the Covid-19 pandemic, when so many business processes migrated away from on-prem procedures to online solutions, hackers are now more prolific and ingenious in their approaches.